 In low-voltage systems, the sense leads are the Reference (White) and Working Sense (Blue) leads.
 The voltage sensed by these leads is generally assumed to be a cell voltage, although other voltages (such as a half-cell or multiple-cell voltage) can also be sensed.
-The maximum voltage on either lead is limited to ± 10 V. All standard Gamry Applications scripts, except those in the Electrochemical Energy software, assume low-voltage-potential sensing.
+The maximum voltage on either lead is limited to ± 10 volts.
+All standard Gamry application scripts, except those in the Electrochemical Energy software, assume low-voltage potential sensing.

 In the Gamry Electrochemical Energy software, the Counter Sense (Orange) and Working Sense (Blue) leads can act as high-voltage sensing leads.
-Select this method by choosing Stack Mode on the setup window.
-The allowed voltage on the Counter Sense (Orange) lead is ± 30 V. DC accuracy of the voltage measurement is reduced in high-voltage mode.